unixpariah/Seto/README.md

 ## Configuration

 Configuration can be done using lua.
-By default, the configuration file will be located at `$XDG_HOME_CONFIG/seto/config.lua`.
+By default, seto will look for config at `$XDG_HOME_CONFIG/seto/config.lua`.

 You can also specify a custom path to your configuration file: